 - Some related types are assigned a common name and so will be combined (Korean Cuisine, Mexican Cuisine).

-Note that the Destination Attribute is the same as the Source Attribute.
+Note that the Output Attribute is the same as the Input Attribute.
 This will result in the new values overwriting the original values (except for those denoted as <No Action>).

 The cleaned up output features reflect the desired changes.